Patchyst/Patchyst.github.io/_posts/2019-08-15-My_First_Machine_Learning_Model.md

 * 1- Take in the training data as an input
 * 2- Neuron processes the data and produces a loss
 * 3- Adjust the weights based off the loss
-* 4- Repeat steps 1-3 until the expected output is methods
+* 4- Repeat steps 1-3 until the expected output is met

 ## *Modules being used in this project*
 ### Numpy
-Numpy is a useful module to use in any Machine Learning Project because it can make massive multidimensional arrays to serve as data sets that have properties that allow them to be changed easily.
+Numpy is a useful module to use in any Machine Learning Project because it can make massive multidimensional arrays to serve as data sets which can be changed with ease.
 ### Matplotlib
 Matplotlib is being used because it allows us to easily graph large data sets and outputs.
 ## Open a Python IDE...